Jokuchh/Jokuchh/README.md

 **Projects :**
 - 1️⃣**Robotech project** – Creation of two collaborative robots that continuously inform each other of the progress of the missions thanks to robust wireless communications.
-If a robot encounters a problem, its co-robot is automatically informed so that the strategy is reviewed dynamically, making the robot "flotilla" fully autonomous.Creating arms for these robots - a concept and implementation of it.
+If a robot encounters a problem, its co-robot is automatically informed so that the strategy is reviewed dynamically, making the robot "flotilla" fully autonomous.
+Creating arms for these robots - a concept and implementation of it.
 - 2️⃣**WebDev projects** – developed web-sites, internet shops and e-platforms.
 - 3️⃣**AppDev projects** – created a music player with key basic functionality.
 - 4️⃣**GameDev projects** – created a plot and basic functionality of a games, developed a design, technical and basic functionality of a 2D game.